Peiyang-Song/LLM-A-Not-B-Errors/README.md

 We welcome contributions.
 Please feel free to PR to add support for more LLMs, other reasoning tasks, or more.
 In the PR, please include a brief description and any additional information (more complicated setup steps, results generated, credits to other works, etc.) you feel necessary to note.

-## Questions and Bugs
+## Getting in Touch

-* For general questions and discussions, please use GitHub Discussions.
+* For general questions and discussions, please use [GitHub Discussions](https://github.com/lean-dojo/LeanCopilot/discussions).

 * To report a potential bug, please open an issue.
 In the issue, please at least include the exact steps to reproduce the error, and complete logs in debug mode.
 The more details you provide, the better we will be able to help you.

+* Feature requests and other suggestions are extremely welcome.
+Please feel free to start a discussion!

 ## Citation